After-Hours Emergency Triage Protocol

 Required Input

-- Use case — Setup protocol (general), AI agent configuration, on-call provider onboarding, or single-call triage
+- Use case — Setup protocol (general), AI agent configuration, on-call provider onboarding, single-call triage, or SMS/chat flow

 - Patient-facing channels — Phone only, phone + SMS, phone + AI chat, AI voice agent + human fallback

-- State scope-of-practice notes — Any Rx restrictions, out-of-state patient rules, teledentistry allowances
+- State scope-of-practice notes (optional) — Any Rx restrictions, out-of-state patient rules, teledentistry allowances; defaults to a conservative national baseline if omitted

 - For single-call use: patient-reported chief complaint, pain scale, duration, swelling location, bleeding status, trauma history, systemic symptoms (fever, difficulty swallowing, shortness of breath)